4teamwork/opengever.core/README.rst

 Development installation
 ------------------------

-To get a basic development installation running follow the steps below:
+To get a basic development installation, make sure the dependencies listed below are satisfied and run the following steps:

 .. code::